Climate and average weather in Somalia

 Somalia has hot, dry weather year-round, except at the higher elevations in the north.
 Somalia has two rainy seasons: the Gu (April to June) and the Dayr (October to November).
 Droughts usually occur every two to three years in the Dayr and every eight to ten years in both the Dayr and the Gu.
 The coastal region in the south around Mogadishu and Kismaayo has an additional rainy season, the Xagaaye (July to August), in which isolated rain showers occur.

-Interested in the more detailed Weather and Climate of Somalia?
+Interested in more detailed information on the Weather and Climate in Somalia?

 1. Average minimum and maximum temperature over the year

 2. Average monthly precipitation over the year (rainfall, snow)

 3. Average monthly hours of sunshine over the year

 On certain pages we also offer other historical weather data like humidity, wind speed and water temperature.